HandsOnDataViz/book/docs/HandsOnDataViz.md

 may mislead readers, but it’s technically not wrong, as long as it is labelled correctly.[24]

-TODO: While the text asks “wrong or misleading?” the chart and caption are clearly labeled “misleading” to avoid confusion among readers who just skim the text.
-Maybe rephrase the question: What makes this chart

 ### Widen the chart to warp its aspect ratio

 In your Google Sheet, click the chart and drag the sides to make it very